michael-gann/nodejs-sfs/readme.md

 9. This will create a .serverless file in the root of your API and serverless will take care of forming our AWS API Gateway and AWS Lambda.
 It might take a couple minutes the first time we deploy since it has to build the postgres layer.

 10. Once the command is finished running it should say if it was successful or not.
-If it was successful, you should see this.
+If it was successful, you should see this in your terminal.

   ```sh
   Serverless: Stack update finished...